developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/scanner/index.md

 <pre>
 DISABLING DATAWEDGE
 1. Start the DataWedge app
 2. Click the menu button &gt; "Settings" and untick "DataWedge enabled".
 RHOELEMENTS DATAWEDGE PROFILE
 1. Install your RhoElements native app,
 2. Start the DataWedge app
 3. Click the menu button &gt; "New Profile" and enter a name,
 4. Click on the link to the new profile in the profile list,
 5. Click on "Associated apps" in the "Applications" section,
 6. Click the menu button &gt; "New app/activity",
 7. Select the package name for your app,
 8. Select "*",
 9. Click the "Back" capacitive button,
 10. Make sure the "Profile enabled" checkbox is ticked.
 11. Uncheck all three "Enabled" checkboxes under the sections of:
 	"Barcode input", "Keystroke output" and "Intent output".
 </pre>

-###Devices lacking support
-Due to platform limitations this API is not available on the following Zebra Technologies devices on specific platform.
-Note: However one can enable legacy scanner service and can scan the respective barcode.

-* VH10 CE 6.0

 ##Requirements